-Erin Rodgers, of the show and blog Story Stars, interviewed (mostly) TRUE THINGS host/creator Jude Treder-Wolff.
+Erin Rodgers, of the show and blog Story Stars interviewed jude treder-wolff.
 Here are some excerpts and a link to the entire Q&A at www.storystarshow.com

 What separates a good story from a great story?